Agents

 - Read `/llms.txt` for the compact agent-oriented index.

-- Read `/llms-full.txt` when the agent needs workflow guidance and current public-surface boundaries.
+- Read `/llms-full.txt` when the agent needs workflow guidance and current public API boundaries.

 - Use `/.well-known/api-catalog`, `/.well-known/oauth-authorization-server`, `/.well-known/oauth-protected-resource`, and `/.well-known/mcp/server-card.json` when an agent platform discovers integrations from the marketing domain.